kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 ###2.
 Identify potential shortcomings with your current pipeline

-* The pipline produces a bit nervous lines.
-The reason is the way of creating the two lines.
+* The pipline produces a bit nervous lines (see video).
+One reason is the way of creating these two lines.
 All segments do have the same influence.
 Long segments the same than short segments.
 * The result of the optional film ist not verry good.
 There are to many "wrong" results after the houghtransformation.
 * The mask is not optimal.
 There are many short inexact segments from the top of the image in the result.